SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 5. - *Booming Blade* © (M,S) level 0 Evocation [UB]

-You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within reach distance.
+You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within 5 ft distance.
 On a hit, the target suffers the weapon attack's normal effects and then becomes sheathed in booming energy until the start of your next turn.
-If the target willingly moves 5 feet or more before then, the target takes 1d8 thunder damage, and the spell ends.
+If the target willingly moves 5 ft or more before then, the target takes 1d8 thunder damage, and the spell ends.
 At 5th level, the melee attack deals an extra 1d8 thunder damage to the target on a hit, and the damage the target takes for moving increases to 2d8.
 Both damage rolls increase by 1d8 at 11th and 17th levels.

 # 6. - Chill Touch (V,S) level 0 Necromancy [SOL]